DaniXks/Digital-Storytelling-Individual-Assignment/my_report/README.md

 ### Digital-Storytelling-Individual-Assignment: xxx

 # Introduction

-# Summary
+Hi, here I'm planning to make a short animation for the Digital-Storytelling lesson at my university.

 # 1st Deliverable
-Hi, this is the 1st deliverable.
+This is the 1st deliverable.
 Nothing special so far, just followed the tutorials, made a few customizations and added some animated cameras to create the dailys you will find in the folders.
+I tried to make a cool shot of the taxi for the last challenge.

 ![Screenshot](Capture_899.png)

+I might change subject later and make an animation for my video-game String-Drive.

 # 2nd Deliverable